JonathanSalwan/ROPgadget/README.md

 How can I contribute ?
 ----------------------

-- Add ARM64
 - Use Z3 to solve the ROP chain
-- Add system gadgets for PPC, Sparc (Gadgets.addSYSGadgets())
+- Add system gadgets for PPC, Sparc, ARM64 (Gadgets.addSYSGadgets())
 - Manage big endian in Mach-O format like the ELF classe.
 - Everything you think is cool :)